A simple word to describe them is placeholders.

 Look at the number of marks as well.
 Keep that in mind for the examples that follow.

-Now let’s try to create the same chart using a Double Axis with both SUM(Sales) and SUM(Profit).
+Now let’s try to create the same chart using a Dual Axis with both SUM(Sales) and SUM(Profit).

 It looks the same.